GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/tilemap/index.md

 ---
-title: Tilemap
+title: External Tilemap (LDtk/Tiled)
 ---
-# Tilemap
+# External Tilemap (LDtk/Tiled)

-The Tilemap object can be used to display tile-based objects.
+The External Tilemap object can be used to display tile-based objects.
 It's a good way to create **maps** for RPG, strategy games or create objects by **assembling tiles**, useful for platformer, retro-looking games, etc...

 If you want to directly dive into it, 3 examples are using tile maps: